FuSoftware/QBooru/README.md

   <li>Derpibooru</li>
 </ul>

-Searchs are done by the JSON or the XML API, depending on the site's API.
+Searchs are done by the JSON APIs.
 Thumbnails are cached locally, and are re-used by the program if needed.

 ##Interface
 The current interface allows users to chose how many pictures they want, within 3-5 rows and 5-8 columns.